You have no items in your shopping cart.

 Painted fences must be repainted frequently not only to maintain their appearance, but to help keep the wood below the pain protected against the various elements.

-Vinyl fencing, on the other hand, does not require painting, is easy to clean, and needs little maintenance.
+Weatherables vinyl fencing, on the other hand, does not require painting, is easy to clean, and needs little maintenance.
 You can even purchase vinyl fencing that offers the same aesthetic as wood.
 With vinyl, there is no need to worry about termites and, because it is slightly flexible, vinyl is much more resistant to severe weather conditions.
 It is more durable and lasts longer than wood fencing, making vinyl fencing worth the cost in the long run.

 Metal vs. Vinyl Fencing